 Ray is an active philanthropist with an interest in oceanographic research and conservation.
 He is a participant in The Giving Pledge (a commitment to give more than half of his wealth to charity).
 Ray created a fantastic short film which explains why we have business cycles.

-In my Increase Your Financial IQ Course I break down his investment portfolio so that you too can use his strategy.
-For now, let’s watch an awesome 30-minute video that will help explain how the economic machine works.
+Let’s watch an awesome 30-minute video that will help explain how the economic machine works.

 You can read Ray’s most recent economic update article here.